GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.
+> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
+Software is much more complicated.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts